F.A.Q.

 Is it easy to go shopping?
 What is the restaurant offer?

 Vila do Porto has several small supermarkets, a large, slightly off-center supermarket, and a fresh market dedicated to local meat and fish.
 In the morning, if you are staying at the hotel or youth hostel, you will be served breakfast.
-We are often back around 2 – 3 pm so it is common to have a snack in the afternoon and to eat better in the evening.
+We are often back around 2 - 3 pm so it is common to have dinner early in the evening.

 In the evening, there are several restaurants in Vila do Porto where you can enjoy wonderful fish of the day, fabulous tuna steaks or a melting local beef grill.
 There are still few vegetarian or vegan offers on Santa Maria but we will be able to advise you if necessary.
 Count on average 10 to 15€ for a dish, 2€ for a beer and 1€ for a coffee.
 Here we know the good places and it will be a pleasure to share them with you.